dereksonderegger/570_II/docs/01_Data_Summary.md

 * **Discrete variables** have entries that can be written as a list.

 Data that is discrete can take on a countable number of entries, such the variable *age* in years.
 We could write a list of numbers, `{0, 1, 2, ..., 122}`[^1], of which all values within the *age* variable could be drawn.
 Discrete variables are potentially finite, such as in the previous list for possible values of *age*.
+Additional examples include the number of students in a classroom or the number of offspring for a rabbit.
 Finite variables have important distributions such as the Binomial distribution.
 Discrete variables can also take on a potentially infinite number of possible values, but the values can still be listed, `{0, 1, 2, ...}`.
 Although there is no largest value within the list, the number of potential entries is still countable.
-Infinite valued discrete variables will also serve the basis for important distribution, such as the Poisson distribution.
+Infinite valued discrete variables will also serve the basis for important distributions, such as the Poisson distribution.

 [^1]: The oldest recorded age was that of a French women, Jeanne Calment, who lived to be to the age of 122 years.

-* Continuous data is data that can take on an infinite number of numerical values.
-For example a person's height could be 68 inches, 68.2 inches, 68.23212 inches.
+* **Continuous variables** have entries that take on numerical values that lie on an interval.

 To decided if a data attribute is discrete or continuous, I often as “Does a fraction of a value make sense?”
 If so, then the data is continuous.
+The variables *time* and *net* are both recorded in seconds, and in this case seem to conform to discrete.
+However, if we had instead recorded the minutes with fractions of a minute present, such as 75.25 minutes instead of 4515 seconds, we might realize these variables are more likely to be considered continuous.
+Continuous variables constitute a large set of distributions that will be studied, the most commonly known being the Normal distribution.
+For the Normal distribution, it is possible to see values ranging from $(-\infty, \infty)$.
+This constitutes an interval, albeit a very large interval.
+Thus, elements of the variables lie on an interval, and it is not possible to list out all possible entries.
+Another simple example will be the Uniform distribution, whose entries lie on the interval `(a,b)`, where `a` and `b` are any real valued number.
+Again, all potential observation of the variable can be found in the interval, but it is not possible to list out all possible outcomes.

+## Randomization and Sampling

+An important aspect of working within statistics is the concept that the data we are working with has been collected randomly.
+We think of having a **population**, the collection of all possible observations under consideration.
+The population will be dependent on the problem at hand.
+In the case of performing a study at a university, it may be that the entire university is the population.
+However, you may be working with only a specific subject, in which case the population may be only Mathematics majors.
+A **sample** is a subset of the population for which information is gathered.
+From the university example, we may choose to collect information from 1,000 students (our sample) which is drawn from the entire university population of 30,000 students (our population).

+The way we select our samples is done to ensure that we have randomly collected the data, such that there is no influence of correlation between samples interfering with our analysis.
+We will cover three broad sampling techniques that help ensure randomization of the samples collected.

+### Sample Techniques

+* **Simple Random Sampling (SRS)** is when every member of the population is equally-likely to be chosen.

+For SRS to be used, we also ensure that every member of the population is selected independently.
+Let us take the a university of having 30,000 students enrolled to be our population of which we would like to selected 1,000 as a sample.
+To use SRS, we would assign every member of the population a value `{1, 2, ..., 30,000}` and then draw numbers, without replacement, from our list of values.
+Such random numbers can be drawn using a random number generator, or traditionally through the use of a random number table.
+Using this method would ensure that we obtain a random sampling drawn from the entire university.
+What we cannot do is draw a student, then also draw all of their siblings.
+If we were to use such a method, we would be introducing correlation within our samples.
+We must ensure that the students are all drawn randomly and that the selection is done independently.

+* **Random Cluster Sampling** draws entire clusters based on a division of the population.

-## Graphical summaries of data
+## Graphical Summaries

 ### Univariate - Categorical